This post contains affiliate links. Read the full disclosure here

 DIFFICULTY: 3 (Easy)

-It should be easy to start if you have relevant experience and you love teaching to kids.
+It is easy to start if you have relevant experience.

 13. Graphic Design